How to Create a Price Comparison Site: A Comprehensive Guide

 Advanced Features for a Fully Scaled Personal Comparison Website

 Once your target market seems satisfied with your MVP, you can then take a step further by integrating multiple user-oriented functionalities that can guarantee a top-notch user experience.
 Here’s a list of some features to add:

 - Social media integration

-- Scanning QR code or barcode
+- Scanning and making dynamic QR code or barcode

 - Geolocation integration